Bucolic Complexes: Bucolic graphs

 \subsection{Proof of Theorem \ref{theorem1}}

-We first prove the implications (i)$\Rightarrow$(ii).
+We first prove the implication (i)$\Rightarrow$(ii).
 First, bridged and weakly bridged graphs are weakly modular.
 Weakly bridged graphs do not contain induced $K_{2,3},$ $W_4,$ and $W^-_4$ because they do not contain induced 4-cycles.
 Bridged graphs additionally do not contain induced $W_5.$ Weakly modular graphs are closed by taking (weak) Cartesian products (this holds also when there are infinite number of factors in weak Cartesian products, since the distances between vertices in a weak Cartesian product are finite).
-If a (weak) Cartesian product $\Box_{i\in I} H_i$ contains an induced $K_{2,3},W_4,W_5$ or $W_4^-,$ then necessarily this graph occurs in one of the factors $H_i.$ As a consequence, Cartesian products $H=\Box_{i\in I} H_i$ of weakly bridged graphs do not contain induced $K_{2,3},W_4,$ and $W_4^-.$ Analogously, Cartesian products $H=\Box_{i\in I} H_i$ of bridged graphs do not contain induced $K_{2,3},W_4,W^-_4,$ and $W_5.$ If $G$ is a retract of $H,$ then $G$ is an isometric subgraph of $H$, and therefore $G$ does not contain induced $K_{2,3},W_4,W_4^-$ in the first case and induced $K_{2,3},W_4,W_4^-$ and $W_5$ in the second case.
+If a (weak) Cartesian product $\Box_{i\in I} H_i$ contains an induced $K_{2,3},W_4,W_5$ or $W_4^-,$ then necessarily this graph occurs in one of the factors $H_i$.
+This follows from the fact that in a product, each triangle comes from one factor, and two opposite edges of a square must come from the same factor.
+As a consequence, Cartesian products $H=\Box_{i\in I} H_i$ of weakly bridged graphs do not contain induced $K_{2,3},W_4,$ and $W_4^-.$ Analogously, Cartesian products $H=\Box_{i\in I} H_i$ of bridged graphs do not contain induced $K_{2,3},W_4,W^-_4,$ and $W_5.$ If $G$ is a retract of $H,$ then $G$ is an isometric subgraph of $H$, and therefore $G$ does not contain induced $K_{2,3},W_4,W_4^-$ in the first case and induced $K_{2,3},W_4,W_4^-$ and $W_5$ in the second case.
 It remains to notice that the triangle and quadrangle conditions are preserved by retractions, thus $G$ is a weakly modular graph, establishing that (i)$\Rightarrow$(ii).

 Now suppose that $G$ is a weakly modular graph satisfying the condition (ii) of Theorem \ref{theorem1}.
 Then $G$ is a pre-median graph.
 By \cite[Theorem 4.13]{Cha1}, any pre-median graph is fiber-complemented.
 By \cite[Lemma 4.8]{Cha1}, this implies that any gated subgraph $H$ of $G$ is elementary if and only if it is prime.
 Note that the gated hull of any edge in $G$ is either the edge itself, or it is included in a triangle by weak modularity, and by Proposition~\ref{gated_hull} we find that the gated hull of this edge is a 2-connected (weakly) bridged graph.
-Hence every elementary (= prime) graph is a 2-connected (weakly) bridged graph or an edge.
+Hence every elementary (= prime) gated subgraph is a 2-connected (weakly) bridged graph or an edge.
 This establishes the implication (ii)$\Rightarrow$(iii).